Antlia is a small, faint constellation located in the southern skies. Its name is an ancient Greek word for “the pump.”

 What makes NGC 2997 particularly notable is the chain of hot giant clouds of ionized hydrogen surrounding the galaxy’s nucleus.

-NGC 2997 is the brightest galaxy in the NGC 2997 group, a group of galaxies, approximately 24.8 million light-years distant, that belong to the Local Supercluster.
+NGC 2997 is the brightest galaxy in the NGC 2997 group, a group of galaxies, approximately 24.8 million light-years distant, belonging to the Local Supercluster.

 Antlia Cluster (Abell S0636)